Caregiver jobs in Vienna: How to find your dream job in caregiving

 Job search: The first step to your dream job

-A nurse in blue scrubs looking intently at a computer monitor and working at her desk.
+A nurse in blue uniforms, looking intently at a computer monitor and working at her desk.

-Anna had attended a school with a focus on nursing and therefore met all the necessary requirements.
+Anna had attended a school with a focus on nursing and therefore fulfilled all the necessary requirements.
 She was therefore able to start her search for a caregiver job in Vienna straight away.

-So she returned to the bakery, where she once again settled down with coffee, croissants and her laptop to search for job vacancies.
-In the process, she came across the Platform from noracares, which brings together nursing and care staff with care seekers.
+So she returned to the bakery, where she once again settled down with coffee, croissants and her laptop to look for job offers.
+In the process, she came across the Platform by noracares, which brings care and support workers together with care seekers.

-Anna found the personalized job descriptions and the opportunity to interact directly with care seekers particularly helpful.
-When browsing through the job advertisements, she immediately noticed three advertisements that she wanted to apply for.
+Anna found the personal job descriptions and the opportunity to communicate directly with those looking for care particularly helpful.
+When browsing through the job ads, she immediately noticed three advertisements that she wanted to apply for.

 Application process and tips